Upper Canada Village lights up at night

 Discover life in the 1860s with a holiday twist: horse-drawn carriage rides, a train ride, holiday music, fresh baked treats and more

 I thought it had all the elements that would make for a great overnight getaway: a horse drawn carriage ride, train ride, as well as a hotel stay complete with long hallways for kids to run, a pool and buffet breakfast.
-What more could a 9-year-old boy and his friend want?
+What more could my then 9-year-old boy and his friend want?
 Not much; as I suspected – they had a blast discovering a new area and attraction.

 Founded in 1961, Upper Canada Village is one of the largest living-history sites in Canada and is located about 90 minutes west of Montreal.
 It depicts life in a rural English Canadian setting during the year 1866.
 There are more than 40 historical buildings, including homes, functioning mills and trades workshops.
 In the summer, traditional farming techniques are demonstrated and weavers, spinners and dressmakers demonstrate traditional handiwork.
 And staff dressed in clothing from the period discuss aspects of 19th century social life, music, religion and politics.